KofoworolaOgunleye/100DaysofCloud/Journey/004/Readme.md

 ## Linux and Terraform
 * Watch Valaxy Linux and Terraform youtube videos and follow along.

-I'll love to take on Kodekloud docker and kubernetes beginner course, but I think that will be too much now.
+I'll love to take on Kodekloud docker and kubernetes beginner course, but I think that will be too much for now.
 Let me focus on honing the aforementioned.
-Slow and Steady, right?
+Baby steps, right?